 Frank was a native of Lyons Falls, New York and was a peninsula resident since 1971.
 He was employed by General Electric, Honeywell and Whittaker Electronic Systems as a computer system engineer.
-After leaving the computer field he was employed by Riverside Health Systems in Maintenance Department.
+After leaving the computer field he was employed by Riverside Health Systems in the Maintenance Department.
 He made many friends in the facilities he serviced.
 He was proud to be a Navy Veteran serving on the U.S.S.
 Grand Canyon.
 After his stent in the Navy he left to marry his wife Dawne and to start a family.

-In Growing up and in school he was quit the athlete.
+In Growing up and in school he was quite the athlete.
 Even with his small stature he held his own, playing basketball and hockey he was great ice skater.
 He had a love for the water and was a great swimmer.
 Something he taught all of his children at a very early age.
 Not being able to swim was something he really missed being able to do.
 He was also an avid fisherman.
 Spending summer vacations in OBX with family.
 In retirement he enjoyed playing golf and spent as many hours as he could on the golf course with friends.
-He was quit famous for his blueberry bushes and delighted sharing them with friends.
+He was quite famous for his blueberry bushes and delighted sharing them with friends.
 You were special if you got a bag of his handpicked berries.
 He was a master at trouble shooting and fixing things.
 Friends and family were always dropping something of to be fixed.
 He had a quick whit and flirtatious sense of humor.
 If was teasing you he loved you!

 Since 1993 Frank has courageously fought numerous serious medically issues.
-He was an inspiration to his doctors, family and friends that witness his strength and courage and love of life and determination to live and to spend time with his family and watch his grandchildren grow.
+He was an inspiration to his doctors, family and friends that witnessed his strength and courage and love of life and determination to live and to spend time with his family and watch his grandchildren grow.
 That is what gave him the strength to fight for one more day.

 We are forever grateful to Ms. Donna Hughes for her loving care in the end.